elisoncrum/piipan/docs/iac.md

         7. User: `blank`
         8. Click `Save`

 7. Now you have to assign the necessary “application role” for the API.
-[A detail documentation is found here](https://github.com/18F/piipan/blob/dev/docs/securing-internal-apis.md#working-locally), but if you just want to test your enviroment you can run the following steps.
+[Detailed documentation is found here](https://github.com/18F/piipan/blob/dev/docs/securing-internal-apis.md#working-locally), but if you just want to test your environment you can run the following steps.

     Use assign-app-role to assign your user account the necessary application role: